-Just like an incomplete understanding of a technical question will ruin you in the actual interview, misinformation will derail your preparation leading up to it.when I failed at my first attempt after emphasizing brain teasers over studying algorithms and data structures.
+Just like an incomplete understanding of a technical question will ruin you in the actual interview, misinformation will derail your preparation leading up to it.
+I learned this the hard way when I failed at my first attempt after emphasizing brain teasers over studying algorithms and data structures.

-Start with the source—check outfor info on how Google hires.
-Then watch from Google about what interviewers look for in the interview, and finally check out featuring real Google engineers.
+Start with the source—check out google.com/careers for info on how Google hires.
+Then watch this video from Google about what interviewers look for in the interview, and finally check out an example interview featuring real Google engineers.

 Once you have a solid foundation, I’d recommend following up by reading CTCI.
 Particularly focus on chapters 5 and 6 entitled Behavioral Questions and Technical Questions.

-By the time you finally read my short article about theduring the actual interview, you should have a good grasp of what a well prepared candidate looks like.
+By the time you finally read my short article about the six things you absolutely need to do during the actual interview, you should have a good grasp of what a well prepared candidate looks like.

 2) Benchmark yourself (days 3–5)

 Now that you know how prepared you need to be, figure out where you are right now.
 Use CTCI for this.
-Take a couple of questions from each section and solve them using the.
+Take a couple of questions from each section and solve them using the six steps I mentioned earlier.
 Keep track of how long it takes you to reach an optimal solution for each problem you solve.